fearfulcritter/Lostinhysteric/README.md

 sprunki dni i hate the fandom and the videos about sm unless they arent like weird.
 ![Your descriptive alt text](path/to/your/animation.gif)

+you may kiss me if your a friend or your admiring skin

+i enjoy bfdi and osc sm its not funny i just don't make many of the ponys so mb! i dont like when randos boop me so please don't boop

 anyway this is the end of my read me buh bye i hope you stop bye again!